drbitboy/Tycho2_SQLite_RTree/README.md

 Tycho2_SQLite_RTree
 ===================

-Accessing the Tycho2 star catalog using the R-Tree module of SQLite
+Accessing the Tycho2 star catalog using the R-Tree module of SQLite for

 From comments in tyc2_loadindex.py:

-Put Tycho-2 main and supplement 1 catalogs and index into SQLite DB file (tyc2.sqlite3) using SQLite R-Tree module
+Put Tycho-2 main and supplement 1 catalogs and index into a SQLite DB file (tyc2.sqlite3) using SQLite R-Tree module for the index.

 Creates four tables: